-Exercise normal safety precautions in Poland.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
+Exercise normal safety precautions.
+Use common sense and look out for suspicious behaviour.
 Monitor the media and other sources for changes to local conditions.

 - There is an ongoing threat of terrorism in Europe.
 Terrorist attacks have occurred in a number of European cities.
 See

 Safety and security.